jeancroy/fuzz-aldrin-plus/README.md

 So then the priority is to detect such case of low quality (low discrimination power) query and report fast to the user so user can refine its query.

 A `maxInners` size of about 20% of the list works well.
-It is not needed on smaller list.
+It is not needed on a smaller list.

 ### Active Region Optimization

 Before the first occurrence of the first char of query in the subject, or after the last occurrence of the last char of query in the subject it is impossible to make a match.
 So we'll trim the subject to that active region.
-The search for those boundary is linear while the optimal alignment algorithm is quadratic so it is an improvement however little or large we move.
+The search for those boundaries is linear while the optimal alignment algorithm is quadratic, so it is an improvement, however, little or large we move.

 ### Benchmark
 - All test compare this PR to previous version (legacy)

-- The first test `index` is a typical use case, 10% positive, 1/3 of positive are exact match.
+- The first test `index` is a typical use case, 10% positive, 1/3 of positive are exact matches.
   - We are about 2x faster

 - Second test `indx` remove exact matches.
 Just under 2x faster